datagrok-ai/public/help/datagrok/concepts/functions/func-params-annotation.md

 `orders` parameters gets evaluated to the results of the execution of the `Samples:OrdersByEmployee` function with the specified parameters.

+To get the internal parameters of the `orders` function, you can specify them in the input using the `editorParam` option.
+In the following example, we have a parameter `country` that points to the `shipCountry` parameter of the `orders` function.
+When the top-level function is executed, `country` parameter gets evaluated to the value of the `orders.shipCountry` parameter.
+That way, you can reference the internal parameters of the helper function and use them in the top-level function.

 This powerful technique allows to reuse functions, and mix multiple technologies and languages within one script.
 You can get your data with a SQL query, run calculations in Python, and then visualize it interactively in Datagrok - all of that without writing a single line of UI code.